Please enable JavaScript to view this site.

 86.6

 The two means were almost identical, so of course a t test computed a very high P value.
 We concluded that there is no statistically significant difference between the number of alpha2 receptors on platelets of people with hypertension compared to controls.
-When we published this nearly 30 years ago, we did not go further.
+When we published this over 40 years ago, we did not go further.

 These negative data can be interpreted in terms of confidence intervals or using power analyses.
 The two are equivalent and are just alternative ways of thinking about the data.